LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 Photo sharing empowers consumers to share images with agents to explain complex issues or requests quicker and more accurately.
 Photo Sharing is currently in beta version.

-Please refer to Photo Sharing [Photo Sharing User Guide]() for more information.
+Please refer to Photo Sharing [Photo hharing User Guide]() for more information.

 ![](/img/RM4 (1).png)